RimDevelopment/ArcheCrystal/README.md

 # ArcheCrystal
-Premium quality Crystal PvP plugin for 1.17.1, Free.
-Forever.
+Premium quality Minecraft Crystal PvP (FFA) plugin for Minecraft Server Software PaperMC, for Minecraft versions: 1.17.1+ As always, brought to you by: Rim Development.